howsoai/platform-installation-examples/oidc/troubleshooting.md

 #### Client ID is Invalid

-An invalid client ID will likely fail directly as a 400 error in the IdP straight after clicking login.
+An invalid client ID will ofter result in a 400 error in the IdP straight after clicking login.
 The IdP may show helpful information, but may not.
 You can also check any logs collected on the IdP side.

 #### Callback URL Issues